Handbook

 Absences

 Attendance data is kept on each child.
 Students are required to provide appropriate documentation for all absences.
 Students with numerous absences or unexcused absences will be contacted by the Russell County Schools’ Attendance Officer and/or requested to participate in our Early Warning Program.
-Parent(s)/legal guardian(s) may submit up to five (5) parent written excuses per semester.
+Parent(s)/legal guardian(s) may submit up to ten (10) parent written excuses per year.
 Excuses can be submitted electronically through the QR code on the Russell County School District’s website-home page, “RCSD Submit an Excuse for an Absence”.
 Please refer to our Russell County District handbook for more attendance information.

 If your child is sick and must be absent from school for 3 or more days, you may contact the school office concerning picking up any make-up work.
 Please give the teacher 24 hours to gather together your child’s make-up work.
 For absences less than 3 days, teachers will provide work when the child returns.
 When a student returns from an excused absence, it is the student’s responsibility to make up any required work.
 Teachers are not required to provide this work unless the child is sick or the principal has approved the reason for the absence.